miabekic/Projekt-MTTPP/README.md

 # Automated testing for Instagram web app

-This project is created for the assignment at "Methods and Techinques of Software Testing" course at FERIT Osijek.
+This project is created for the assignment at ***Methods and Techinques of Software Testing*** course at FERIT Osijek.
 In this project, automation testing was implemented for Web application Instagram.
 Instagram is a social app and it has a lot of functionalities, like share content, send message, follow other user, watch content and many more.
 Functionalities tested in this project: